dora-team/dora.dev/hugo/content/capabilities/deployment-automation/index.md

 -   For links to other articles and resources, see the [DevOps page](https://cloud.google.com/devops).
--   Read more about {'s
+-   Read more about Google Cloud's
     [continuous delivery solutions](https://cloud.google.com/solutions/continuous-delivery).
 -   Read the
     [Site Reliability Engineering (SRE) book](https://landing.google.com/sre/books/),